 - Blood test.
 A complete blood count can provide evidence of an internal condition causing your itch, such as anemia.

-- Tests of thyroid, liver and kidney function.
-Liver or kidney disorders and thyroid abnormalities, such as hyperthyroidism, may cause itching.
+- Tests of liver and kidney function.
+Liver or kidney disorders and thyroid conditions, such as hyperthyroidism, can cause itching.

 - Chest X-rays.
 A chest X-ray can show if you have enlarged lymph nodes, which can go along with itchy skin.